AAPI Immigrant Justice Webinar

 Thursday: The Complexity of AAPI Immigration

-This session will dive into the AAPI immigrant experience, and how every attack on immigration pathways is an attack on the AAPI community due to the vast diversity of experiences.
-AJSOCAL’s immigration expert will share how AAPI communities today endure generations of fear, assimilation, and othering – from Wong Kim Ark to Barbara v US..
+This session dived into the AAPI immigrant experience, and how every attack on immigration pathways is an attack on the AAPI community due to the vast diversity of experiences.
+AJSOCAL’s immigration expert shared how AAPI communities today endure generations of fear, assimilation, and othering from Wong Kim Ark to Barbara v US..

 Speakers (pronouns and titles):